Elementary school (grades K-5) · Springfield, PA

 What is the racial and ethnic makeup of Springfield Literacy Center?

-The largest demographic group at Springfield Literacy Center is White at 76.7%.
-The school serves a diverse student body in Springfield, PA.
+The largest demographic group at Springfield Literacy Center is White at 76.7% of enrollment, in Springfield, PA.

 What is the Resource Investment Index for Springfield Literacy Center?

-Springfield Literacy Center has a Resource Investment Index of 33/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Springfield Literacy Center has a Resource Investment Index of 34/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page